libxsmm/libxsmm/README.md

 A future version of the library may support an auto-tuning stage when generating the code (to find M,N,K-combinations for the Intrinsic code path which are beneficial compared to inlined compiler-generated code).
 Auto-tuning the compiler code generation using a profile-guided optimization may be another option to be incorporated into the build system (Makefile).

 The library supports generating code using an "implicitly aligned leading dimension" for the destination matrix of a multiplication.
-The latter is enabling unaligned store instructions, and also hints the inlined code accordingly.
+The latter is enabling aligned store instructions, and also hints the inlined code accordingly.
 The client code may be arranged at compile-time (preprocessor) by checking the build parameters of the library.
 Aligned store instructions imply a leading dimension which is a multiple of the default alignment:

 ```
 make ALIGNED_STORES=1